nathiss/nathiss.github.io/src/content/articles/franklin/randomness-of-life/index.md

 }
 ```

-Function `get_random_rectangle` is a neat helper we'll in our mutator.
-Based on the given
+Function `get_random_rectangle` is a neat helper: based on the given {{< underline >}}RNG{{< /underline >}}[^2] and
-{{< underline >}}RNG{{< /underline >}}[^2] and image, it returns a struct representing a random rectangle within the
-boundaries of the image.
+image, it returns a struct representing a random rectangle within the boundaries of the image.

-Only two things to do: generate random color and draw the shape.
-The implementation of rectangle mutator will look like
+Only two things left to do: generate random color and draw the shape.
+The implementation of rectangle mutator will look
-this:
+like this:

 ```rust
 #[derive(Debug, Default)]